Are you going on a Disney Cruise? I’m so excited for you (and jealous!)

 Fail #6 I packed so much stuff!

 I may have over-researched.
 We didn’t actually need thejellyfish sting wipes or all the casual clothes we brought.
 I didn’t even use the underwater cameras. (see Fail #1) I do wish I had packed my own wine glass though 🙂 I did pack a perfect number of dinner outfits/dresses.
 Since most of the days were spent in swimming suits, I really didn’t wear all the extra shorts and tops I brought.
 They also have laundry facilities on board!
 Parenting tip for moms: Always pack a little laundry detergent.
 I put Tide pods in a small plastic container.

 Want to know what I am glad I did pack?

 It’s okay.
 I can turn this fail around with one simple solution:

 Booking another cruise and ROCKING IT!
 This time, I would book a 7-day cruise and spend more time planning our schedule.
 I would have to keep it flexible, though.
 We hate to be on a schedule during vacation.
 It’s the opposite of “relaxed,” after all.

 With a Disney Cruise, you pay for the experience, magic, and the service.
 It might take us a while to save for another one.
+Want to find out information on scheduling your own magical vacation?
+Get a quote here.
 Have you gone on one?
 What tips would you give someone planning their first Disney Cruise?
 Did you have any epic Disney Cruise fails of your own?